- Is instructing a barrister expensive?

 - Isn't it expensive to instruct a barrister to appear in court or before a tribunal?

-No. The preparation of a case is important and (if done properly) time consuming.
+Not necessarily.
+The preparation of a case is important and (if done properly) time consuming.
 A barrister will accept instructions to appear for a fixed fee, or the Brief Fee (plus “refresher” if the case goes into a second or subsequent day).
 This will include preparation of the case as well as appearance at the hearing itself.
-The cost will often compare favourably with the hourly rates that an accountant or solicitor would charge for the preparation and hearing.
-It also allows you to know in advance how much the litigation will cost.
+The cost will often compare favourably with the fees an accountant or solicitor would charge for the preparation and hearing.
+It also allows you to know in advance how much the case will cost.

 - Do I have to come to Chambers to speak to Counsel?